-(c) The requirements found in Table 9.1.2 do not allow the provision of the number of parking spaces needed to accommodate the parking needs of the proposed use; and
+c.
+The requirements found in Table 9.1.3B do not allow the provisions of the number of parking spaces needed to accommodate the parking needs of the proposed use; and d.
+The requested increase is the minimum needed to do so;